ianmongs-org/EcommerceApp/README.md

 ## Introduction

-Welcome to the **E-Commerce Application**, a robust online shopping platform built using **Spring Boot**.
+Welcome to the **E-Commerce Application**, built using **Spring Boot**.
 This project provides an end-to-end solution for managing products, customers, orders, payments, and shopping carts.
 It is designed to be scalable, modular, and customizable, integrating a wide range of typical e-commerce features.

 ### Key Features
 - **User Management**: Registration, login, role-based access, and profile management.